CiscoDevNet/terraform-provider-aci/docs/resources/netflow_record_policy.md

 ## Example Usage ##

-The configuration snippet below creates a Netflow Record Policy with only required attributes.
+The configuration snippet below creates a NetFlow Record Policy with only required attributes.

 ```hcl